gtmadureira/build-secure-gpg-key/README.md

 [web page mode](https://gtmadureira.github.io/build-secure-gpg-key/)<br/><br/>
 Start build new keypair...

-For this purpose, I recommanded you to boot on [tails](https://tails.boum.org) and stay offline, tails linux contain many good things like [onion share](https://onionshare.org/), a persistant encrypted volume, and many others.
+For this purpose, I recommend you to boot on [tails](https://tails.boum.org) and stay offline, tails linux contain many good things like [onion share](https://onionshare.org/), a persistant encrypted volume, and many others.

 ## Gen new keys (with only C|capability flag)